 The provisions in respect of fees and expenses are as indicated in this SID.
-Please refer to section "Part III - Other Details".
+Please refer to section "Part III - Other Details" under Section I.

 - Any safety net or guarantee provided:

 This scheme is not a guaranteed or an assured return scheme.